Up to 10 TJ Ryan Memorial Medal and Scholarships are awarded each year, to support exemplary Queensland students to pursue tertiary studies.

 Student nominee submits the nomination.

-- Gather all supporting documents (as listed in the Scholarship Checklist provided)
+- Gather all supporting documents (as listed in the scholarship checklist provided on Smart Jobs).

-Smart Jobs to nominate yourself for the scholarship
+- Visit Smart Jobs to nominate yourself for the scholarship.

-- Click the green ‘apply now’ button at the bottom of that page to proceed – you may need to create an account
+- Click the green ‘apply online’ button at the bottom of that page to proceed – you may need to create an account.

 Enquiries and further information